MartinBradbury/walking-the-wainwrights/README.md

 #### Image message success
 ![Upload Success](/readme_imgs/gallery/uploadsuccess.png)

 ### Wainwrights

 The wainwrights page is a simple page that just details all the Wainwrights I have completed.
 It comprises of cards 4 per row on desktop and stacked vertically on mobile.
 Each card has the image of the Wainright and a description of the Wainright with its height.
-The card also indentifies if I have completed this Wainwright or not.
+The card also identifies if I have completed this Wainwright or not.
 These cards are not clickable.

 #### Wainwrights Desktop
 ![Wainwrights desktop](/readme_imgs/wainwrights/wainwrightsd.png)